catalyzeio/stratum-docs/codeship-deployments.md

 ---
-title: Setting Up Codeship to deploy to Catalyze
+title: Setting Up Codeship to Deploy to Catalyze
 ---

 # How do I setup Codeship to deploy to Catalyze?